VoodooMarkII/Nand2Tetris_JackCompiler/README.md

 # Nand2Tetris_JackCompiler

+**NOTE:** If input jack files contain no syntax error, please use `simplified` branch for better performance.

 This compiler is the project 11 of nand2tetris course.
 JackCompiler compiles *.jack files to *.vm files, which is the virtual machine language used in nand2tetris course.